On this page

 Defining basic rights

-API keys provide a secure way for you to manage access to your Algolia account:
+API keys give you a secure way for you to manage access to your Algolia account:

 - They let you connect to your application.

 - They let you define permissions once you’re connected.
 You can have search-only API keys to search your data, or indexing keys to add or delete records, and manage indices.
-You can also create all-purpose keys that let you both search and index, but we strongly advise against it except for development purposes.
+You can also create all-purpose keys that let you both search and index, but you should avoid doing this except for development purposes.

 Defining scope with restrictions